MicrosoftDocs/sql-docs/azure-sql/database/doc-changes-updates-release-notes-whats-new.md

 | Changes | Details |
 | --- | --- |
-| **Azure Synapse Link for Azure SQL Database** | Azure Synapse Link enables near real-time analytics over operational data in [!INCLUDE[sql-server-2022](../includes/sssql22-md.md)] and Azure SQL Database.
+| **Azure Synapse Link for Azure SQL Database** | Azure Synapse Link enables near real-time analytics over operational data in SQL Server 2022 and Azure SQL Database.
 With a seamless integration between operational stores and Azure Synapse Analytics dedicated SQL pools, Azure Synapse Link enables you to run analytics, business intelligence and machine learning scenarios on your operational data with minimum impact on source databases with a new change feed technology.
 For more information, see [What is Synapse Link for SQL?
 (Preview)](/azure/synapse-analytics/synapse-link/sql-synapse-link-overview).

 ### April 2022